 A large portion of your audience will be viewing your images on a mobile device, but this doesn’t mean you should upload low-resolution photos.

 Most smartphones have reached respectable levels of pixel density – especially in the high-end smartphone models where high-resolution photos are displayed with remarkable clarity.

 Images viewed on Android tablets and iPads will also appear grainy if too low a resolution is used.
 Then there is also the fact that more than 40% of people still prefer desktop viewing of online photos over their mobile devices.

-When uploading your images, keep them at or above 1,000 pixels on the long edge.
-If you expect most of your audience will prefer even more pixels for desktop viewing, stick with 2,000 pixels and above to ensure your photos always look great on the latest HD and UHD monitors.
+Keep them at or above 1,000 pixels on the long edge when uploading your images.
+If you expect most of your audience to prefer even more pixels for desktop viewing, stick with 2,000 pixels and above to ensure that your photos always look great on the latest HD and UHD monitors.

 5. Don’t Go Overboard with Filters

 There’s no denying that filters provide photographers with more creative latitude, but it’s important not to go overboard with the feature.

 Just about every image editing app comes with a set of filters you can use to improve your images.
 However, overzealous filters are also responsible for more than a few horrible messes on social media.

 Plus, many of your followers may not respect your use of filters as they believe it ruins the authenticity of the image.

 If your image doesn’t pop with color as expected, feel free to tweak the vibrancy but avoid over saturation.
 You want your image to look its best without it being evident that you have engaged in over-enthusiastic post-editing.